hereya/hereya-cli/README.md

 ## `hereya workspace install PACKAGE`

-adds a package to the workspace
+Add a package to the workspace.

 ```
 USAGE